Purple-wind-bell/SSRSSContinued/README.txt

 **SSRSS**
-This is a revival of SSRSS. v0.0.2.6
+This is a revival of SSRSS. v0.0.2.8

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 **Change Log:**

+* New aurora texture
+* Lightning on Venus and Jupiter
+* Fixed super-sized sun when scatterer isn't installed
+* Earth is no longer called Kerbin in some instances (Distant Objects, etc.)
-* Fixed ScanSat altitude issue
+* Fixed ScanSat scan altitude
+* Fixed "High/Low Orbit" altitude
+* Added Kronometer support
+  * Earth has a 8 hour day
+  * Kronometer must be installed for this to work: https://github.com/StollD/kronometer/releases

 **INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases